srosales712/AcNutrients/README.md

 ## 📁 Repository Structure

 - 📓 **Notebooks**
-  Jupyter notebooks used for data analysis and figure generation.
+  Jupyter notebooks are used for data analysis and figure generation.

 - 🧾 **Metadata**
   Includes the file `Nutrient_16s_Metadata.txt` used for microbiome data analysis.